Applied Probability and Uncertainty Quantification

 Biography

-Professor Tempone received his Ph.D. in Numerical Analysis ('02) from the Royal Institute of Technology, Sweden.
-The next phase of his career took him to the United States, where he completed his postdoctoral studies at the University of Texas' Institute for Computational and Engineering Sciences (ICES), before joining Florida State University as an Assistant Professor of Mathematics.
+Professor Tempone received his Ph.D. in numerical analysis in 2002 from the Royal Institute of Technology, Sweden.
+The next phase of his career took him to the United States, where he completed his postdoc at the University of Texas Institute for Computational and Engineering Sciences (ICES), before joining Florida State University as an assistant professor of mathematics.

-Tempone joined KAUST in 2009 as a founding faculty, with the rank of Associate Professor of Applied Mathematics before becoming a Full Professor of Applied Mathematics in 2015.
-He is also the principal investigator of the Stochastics Numerics Research Group at KAUST.
+Tempone joined KAUST in 2009 as a founding faculty member, as an associate professor of applied mathematics, and became a full professor in 2015.
+He is also principal investigator of the Stochastics Numerics Research Group.

-A variety of fields, such as computational mechanics, quantitative finance, biological and chemical modelling and wireless communications, are driving his research.
+A variety of fields, such as computational mechanics, quantitative finance, biological and chemical modeling, and wireless communications, are driving his research.
 More specifically, his research contributions include a posteriori error approximation and related adaptive algorithms for numerical solutions to deterministic and stochastic differential equations.
-His honors include the German Alexander von Humboldt professorship (2018-2025) and the first Dahlquist Fellowship in Sweden (2007-2008).
-He was elected Program Director of the SIAM Uncertainty Quantification Activity Group (2013-2014).
+His honors include the German Alexander von Humboldt Professorship (2018–2025), the first Dahlquist Fellowship in Sweden (2007–2008), and being elected program director of the SIAM Uncertainty Quantification Activity Group (2013–2014).

 Research Interests

-At the helm of the Stochastic Numerics Research Group at KAUST, Tempone is particularly interested in applications spanning computational mechanics, quantitative finance, biological and chemical modeling, and wireless communications.
-His research group is dedicated to tackling a posteriori error approximation, data assimilation, hierarchical and sparse approximation, optimal control, optimal experimental design, and the rigorous analysis of numerical methods.
+At the helm of the Stochastic Numerics Research Group at KAUST, Tempone is particularly interested in the development and analysis of numerical methods to advance applications spanning computational mechanics, quantitative finance, renewable energy sources management, biological and chemical modeling, and wireless communications.

-Professor Tempone's approach is not only theoretical but also highly applicable, seeking to address real-world problems in various domains by leveraging mathematical and computational techniques.
+His approach is theoretical and highly applicable, addressing real-world problems across various domains while grounded in solid foundations of mathematical and computational techniques.
 His work is instrumental for those interested in the practical application of mathematics to solve complex, real-world issues, making his research group an ideal place for potential collaborators, postgraduate students, postdocs, and research scientists looking for cutting-edge projects at the nexus of uncertainty quantification and computational science.